Chamber Holiday Luncheon Is All About Noblesville Schools

 He shared updates on two high school construction projects, the first to expand athletic facilities, and the second to begin in January to add STEM classrooms and expand performing arts spaces due to significant student demand for these programs.

 -Betsy Reason writes about people, places and things in Hamilton County.
-Contact The Times Editor Betsy Reason at betsy@thetimes24-7.com.
+Contact The Times Editor Betsy Reason at [email protected].
 Save the date: Miller-Palooza to benefit Noblesville Schools Education Foundation on March 15, 2024.
 Read Noblesville Schools’ press release with State of the School highlights and rundown of the district’s achievements in Thursday’s edition of The Times.